These wonderfully soft and chewy keto chocolate chip cookies are made with almond flour and extra dark chocolate chips.

 Making these keto chocolate chip cookies is easy!
 The detailed instructions are included in the recipe card below.
 Here are the basic steps:

-- Next, add almond flour, salt, and baking soda.
+- Add almond flour, salt, and baking soda.
+(Photos 2-3).

 - Switch from the electric whisk to a rubber spatula, and fold in the chocolate chips.
+(Photo 4).

 - Use a 2-tablespoon scoop to scoop out the batter into a parchment-lined cookie sheet.
 Gently flatten.
+(Photos 5-6).

-Expert tips
+Expert Tips

 I use stevia, but you can use your favorite granulated sweetener instead.
-Check the consistency of the dough if you do, and if it seems very dry, add a tablespoon of water.
+Check the consistency of the dough if you do, and if it seems dry, add a tablespoon of water.

 The best way to ensure that cookies are chewy is to cool them completely on the baking sheet and not on a cooling rack.

-Serving suggestions
+Serving Suggestions

-These cookies are wonderful all by themselves.
-But for a truly indulgent experience, serve them with some keto hot chocolate.
 You can also crumble them on top of chocolate yogurt or homemade frozen yogurt.

-Storing leftovers
+Storing Leftovers

 You can keep the leftovers in an airtight container at room temperature for up to four days.